 While this is important for all Canadians, it is critical for members of underrepresented groups, whether their aspirations are to pursue competition at an elite level, to enjoy the social and fun aspects of sport, or to be active for life.
-Some models of the LTAD, particularly those describing the sport experiences of individuals with a disability, include additional stages of Awareness and First Involvement.
-These stages are likely delivered, through the provision of different role models and approaches that will encourage girls and boys, and through the contribution to the establishment of a safe and secure sport environment for all genders by raising awareness of risks and harm to athletes.

-relevant to all Canadian residents, including members of underrepresented groups, who did not have the opportunity to develop fundamental physical literacy skills at an early age.
+159 Some models of the LTAD, particularly those describing the sport experiences of individuals with a disability, include additional stages of Awareness and First Involvement.
+These stages are likely relevant to all Canadian residents, including members of underrepresented groups, who did not have the opportunity to develop fundamental physical literacy skills at an early age.